BioImage-Archive/bia-bmz-integration/README.md

     docker build -t bia-bmz-integration .

-and start an interative terminal in a container:
+and start an interactive terminal in a container:

     docker run -it bia-bmz-integration